rhashimoto/wa-sqlite/src/examples/README.md

 Transactions involving more than one main (non-temporary) database are not supported.

 ### OPFSPermutedVFS
-This is an experimental hybrid OPFS/IndexedDB VFS that multiple-reader with single-writer concurrency (like WAL, but without using the SQLite WAL implementation).
+This is a hybrid OPFS/IndexedDB VFS that allows multiple-reader with single-writer concurrency (like WAL, but without using the SQLite WAL implementation).
 It requires the proposed "readwrite-unsafe" locking mode for OPFS access handles.

 Changing the page size after the database is created is not supported.
 Not filesystem transparent except immediately after VACUUM.